Malaysia's anti-graft chief says was threatened while probing 1MDB

-KUALA LUMPUR (Reuters) - The head of Malaysia’s anti-graft commission gave an emotional account on Tuesday of how he was harassed and threatened in 2015 while investigating the 1MDB state fund, and said that on one occasion a bullet was sent to his home.
+KUALA LUMPUR, May 22 (Reuters) - The head of Malaysia’s anti-graft commission gave an emotional account on Tuesday of how he was harassed and threatened in 2015 while investigating the 1MDB state fund, and said that on one occasion a bullet was sent to his home.

 Shukri Abdull was speaking after ousted Prime Minister Najib Razak arrived at the headquarters of the Malaysian Anti-Corruption Commission (MACC), which has ordered him to explain a suspicious transfer of $10.6 million into his bank account.